dmighty007/SolOrder/README.md

 F4 order parameter is a mathematical function of the total number of water molecules and the torsion angle between the O-H bond of two water molecules, such that oxygen atoms of both water molecules have a distance that is less than 0.3 nm.
 This particular parameter can discriminate between bulk liquid water, ice, and sI crystal.
 It has a value of -0.4, -0.04, and 0.7 for bulk liquid water, regular ice, and sI hydrate crystals respectively.It is given as..

 $$F_4 = \frac{1}{N}\sum(cos3\phi)$$
+ The torsion angle $\phi$ is defined as H-O...O-H, for two adjacent water molecules, where the hydrogens have been defined as the outer-most hydrogens in the water dimer.

 ```python
 obj.F4()